 - 1. Click on to create a new certificate. - ⇒ The dialog window 'Create new certificate' opens. - 2.
 Enter the data for the certificate and click on 'OK'. - ⇒ The previously shown certificate is replaced by the new certificate.

 Display certificate

-- - ⇒ The dialog window 'Certificate' opens.
+- Click on to show information about the current certificate. - ⇒ The dialog window 'Certificate' opens.

 Export certificate

 You can export the current certificate e.g. to use it on different computers.